raspibolt/raspibolt/guide/bitcoin/electrum-server.md

   > cargo 1.65.0
   ```

-  * Go back up to the upgrade guide (making sure to return to the correct directory) and continue from the `cargo clean` step.
+  * Go back up to the [upgrade section](electrum-server.md#For-the-future:-Electrs-upgrade) of this guide (making sure to return to the correct directory) and continue from the `cargo clean` step.